asimons04/tesseract/README.md

 - YouTube and all known [Invidious](https://docs.invidious.io/instances/#list-of-public-invidious-instances-sorted-from-oldest-to-newest) and [Piped](https://github.com/TeamPiped/Piped/wiki/Instances)
 links are detected as "Youtube-like" embeddable videos.
 These will embed using the user's preferred YouTube frontend which can be configured in settings.
 Currently, YouTube and Invidious are supported frontends, and the Invidious instance used can be chosen from your settings.
+You can even define custom Invididious and Piped instances.

 - Vimeo videos are supported with their native URLs (e.g. vimeo.com/{videoID})